 Prerequisite: Student must have taken at least one Level 1 COMT workshop.

-Day 1 – Thoracic Spine and Rib Cage
+- Thoracic Spine and Rib Cage (8 CE hours)

-Day 2 – Gait Analysis & the Lower Extremity
+- Gait Analysis and Lower Extremity (8 CE hours)

 Each workshop day will have the following course outline: